TReV-89/food_ordering_agent_glovo/Detailed_project_description.md

    - This ensures the Retrieval Agent always sees the latest prices and availability.

 2. **Scheduled Sync**
-   - Our PostgreSQL menu database is refreshed at fixed intervals (e.g., every 30 minutes).
+   - Our menu database is refreshed at fixed intervals (e.g., every 30 minutes).
    - This reduces API costs while keeping data mostly up to date.

 3. **Hybrid Approach with Validation Agent**